danielsaidi/website_danielsaidi/collections/_lyrics/sgt-black/december-session/unforgettable.md

 ---
 title:  Unforgettable
+band:   sgt.
+Black
+album:  December Session
 ---

-Seconds of sliding,
+Seconds of sliding
-blank expressions meet me in the rain
+Blank expressions meet me in the rain
 Sliding once again,
-life is loosing grip
+Life is loosing grip

 Your friendly words fail
-to silence the despair
+To silence the despair
-that slowly puts dead flowers in my hair
+That slowly puts dead flowers in my hair

 Going down

-Sick of denying,
+Sick of denying
-faces cannot hide the falling rain
+Faces cannot hide the falling rain
-Denying what I am,
+Denying what I am
-life begins to slip
+Life begins to slip

 I guess I fear
-that someone’s there to take my place as leaves and fallen flowers hide my face
+That someone’s there to take my place
+As leaves and fallen flowers hide my face

 Going down

-Feels like I’m wasting time,
-when there’s no more time
+Feels like I’m wasting time (I'm just wasting time) When there’s no more time
-I want to be unforgettable
+I want to be unforgettable (So forgettable)
-I’m just wasting time; so forgettable

-Leaping, flying;
+Leaping, flying
-gravity neglects the falling rain
+Gravity neglects the falling rain
-Trying to find my way; life has lost its grip
+Trying to find my way
+Life has lost its grip

-I’d like to break the silence shortly if I may cause it’s time to put some flowers on my grave
+I’d like to break the silence
+Shortly if I may
+Cause it’s time to put some flowers on my grave

 Gone down now

-Feels like I’m wasting time,
-but there’s always time;
+Feels like I’m wasting time (I’m just killing time) But there’s always time;
-don’t care if I’m forgettable
+Don’t care if I’m forgettable (So forgettable)
-I’m just killing time,
-so forgettable

-There’s no more time,
+There’s no more time
-so forget me please
+So forget me please